quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints use Path Identifier field in PATH_STATUS frame to identify which path’s state is going to be changed.
 Notice that PATH_STATUS frame can be sent via a different path.
+An Endpoint MAY ignore the PATH_STATUS frame if it would make all the paths unavailable in a single connection.

 ## Path Close